MicrosoftDocs/power-automate-docs/articles/process-advisor-issues.md

 If you can't see process advisor in Power Automate, receive error messages, or if you can’t access the home page, verify that:

-- You have a Power Automate License.
+- You have a Power Automate license.

    If you don’t have a license, you can activate your trial license from **Desktop flows** in Power Automate.
 - You have access to the Power Automate environment and the permissions required by process advisor described in the [Security](process-advisor-security.md) section.